dfkaye/constructor/README.md

 Using [browserify](http://browserify.org) to bundle up the [tape](https://github.com/substack/tape) tests above.

+    $ npm run bundle

+  or

-    $ browserify ./test/*.js -o ./browser-test/bundle.js
+    $ browserify ./test/suite.js -o ./browser-test/bundle.js

-The suite uses a `dom-console.js` shim for reporting all of [tape](https://github.com/substack/tape)'s `console.log` statements into the DOM itself.
+The html suite uses a `dom-console.js` shim for reporting all of [tape](https://github.com/substack/tape)'s `console.log` statements into the DOM itself.